Aycom366/mainstack/README.md

 ```

 The above is also the reason why I didn't do the Empty transaction screen, If I do, there will be no way to get to show the empty screen

+The app uses the following technologies:

+- NextJS
+- Redux Toolkit for Http requests
+- Jest for testing
+  **Not All cases are covered, I only covered some parts that can also be applicable to other parts of the app**